berkansems/docker_tutorial/README.md

 `sudo docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' postgres`

-to explore in docker container
+to execute a command in a running container

 `sudo docker exec -it myapp bash`